 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience nausea or vomiting.
-Have patient report immediately to prescriber angina, tachycardia, dizziness, shortness of breath, difficulty swallowing, painful swallowing, chills, pharyngitis, severe loss of strength and energy, dry eyes, dry mouth, persistent cough, neck tenderness, or neck edema (HCAHPS).
+Have patient report immediately to prescriber signs of thyroid problems (change in weight without trying, anxiety, agitation, feeling very weak, hair thinning, depression, neck swelling, difficulty focusing, inability handling heat or cold, menstrual changes, tremors, or sweating), angina, tachycardia, dizziness, shortness of breath, bruising, bleeding, painful swallowing, edema, chills, pharyngitis, severe loss of strength and energy, dry eyes, dry mouth, mouth pain, persistent cough, neck tenderness, or neck edema (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.